Documenting quality checks in neon sign manufacturing

 Final takeaways

-Make documentation part of the process, not an afterthought.
-Use configuration management to make builds repeatable.
+Make documentation part of the process.
+Use configuration management to keep builds repeatable.
 Automate routine tests and keep human inspections for judgement calls.
 Keep short, linked records: manifests, photos, test logs and certificates.
-That set-up reduces rework, speeds troubleshooting and gives a clear audit trail for Neon Sign Automation, Quality Control, Signage Software and Configuration Management.
+That gives Neon Sign Automation a clear audit trail without the usual paperwork mess.